zuozhenggh/learning-library/security-library/database/advanced/avdf/avdf.md

 ## **STEP 9**: DB Firewall - Add the Firewall Monitoring

-1. Login to the Audit Vault Web Console as `AVADMIN` with the password `T06tron.`
+1. Login to the Audit Vault Web Console as *AVADMIN* with the password "*T06tron.*"

    ![](images/login_avadmin01.png " ")